What do I need to know before moving to Santa Marta?

 When we asked people what advice they would give someone preparing to move to Santa Marta, they said...

 "Santa Marta is a beautiful coastal city with a rich history and vibrant culture.
 Before moving there, expats should know that the official language is Spanish, so it would be beneficial to learn the language or at least basic phrases.
 The cost of living is relatively low compared to many Western countries, but it's important to budget for unexpected expenses.
 The city has a tropical climate, with hot and humid weather throughout the year.
 Healthcare in Santa Marta is generally good, with several hospitals and clinics available, but it's recommended to have health insurance.
 Public transportation is widely used, including buses and taxis, but can be crowded and not always reliable.
 Santa Marta is generally safe, but like any city, it has areas that are best avoided, especially at night.
 It's advisable to be aware of your surroundings and take precautions against petty crime.
 The city has a laid-back lifestyle, with a slower pace than many Western cities.
 The cuisine in Santa Marta is heavily influenced by its coastal location, with seafood being a staple in many dishes.
 Expats should also be aware that while the city has a lot to offer, it may lack some of the amenities and conveniences they are used to in their home country.
 Finally, it's important to understand and respect the local customs and traditions.
-Colombians are known for their friendliness and hospitality, and integrating into the local community can greatly enhance the expat experience," remarked another expat who made the move to Santa Marta, Colombia.
+Colombians are known for their friendliness and hospitality, and integrating into the local community can greatly enhance the expat experience," said a member in Santa Marta, Colombia.

 Other Questions: